labyrinthinesecurity/magma/README.md

 ## What's next?
 Refer to the documentation for detailed information on:
 - the foundations (what is an axiom, a proposition, a Magma Quotient)
-- how to works behind the scene
+- how Magma works behind the scene
-- how it compares with other Azure tools
+- how it compares with native Azure tools